 Coloring Page: Simba (Lion)

-I’m super into learning about other cultures and doing travel experiences at home, but sometimes I come on to strong and my kids feel like I’m trying to “teach” instead of just doing an activity with them.
+I’m super into learning about other cultures and having travel experiences at home, but sometimes, I get too strong, and my kids feel like I’m trying to “teach” instead of just doing an activity with them.

 We ended up spreading out the activities over a few weeks, which worked out really well for us.
 We even packed one of the crafts to do at a local Airbnb for a PNW staycation.

-I’ve been really impressed with the quality of items in the box.
+I’ve been really impressed with the quality of the items in the box.
 The materials are beautiful and well thought out.
-And after we did the last one, my oldest asked if we could get another box because this one was so fun!
+After we had done the last one, my oldest asked if we could get another box because this one was so fun!

 I thought I had done a good job of having a diverse library of children’s books, but this box made me realize that we mostly have children’s books from Hawaii, Asia, and Europe.
 We had absolutely zero books that take place in Africa.
 And we hadn’t really talked much about Africa before.

-This kids subscription box was really helpful to feel like we were going on an imaginary trip there.
-Now, the kids are asking when we are visiting Kenya and can we go on a safari and see real Kenyan villages.
+This kids’ subscription box was really helpful in making us feel like we were going on an imaginary trip to Kenya.
+Now, the kids are asking when we are visiting Kenya and if we can go on a safari and see real Kenyan villages.
 We can’t wait to plan a trip!

 How to Supplement Your Child’s Distance Learning with Little Global Citizens

 Like many families across the United States, our kids are kicking off the school year with 100% distance learning.
-I know some other schools are doing a hybrid model, with kids going in-person a few days and the rest are online.
+I know some other schools are using a hybrid model, with kids going in-person for a few days and the rest online.

 What I like about Little Global Citizens is that it’s like getting a social studies unit that is ready to go, complete with activities, games, crafts, and a story.